Pavlos S. Georgilakis:

 - In 2000, he received the Ph.D. in Electrical Engineering from the School of Electrical and Computer Engineering of NTUA

-- In September 2009, he joined as a Lecturer the School of Electrical and Computer Engineering of NTUA, where from July 2014 until today he is an Assistant Professor.
+- In September 2009, he joined as a Lecturer the School of Electrical and Computer Engineering of NTUA, where from August 2018 until today he is an Associate Professor.

 - From 2004 to 2009 he was an Assistant Professor at the School of Production Engineering and Management of the Technical University of Crete, Greece.